-Together let’s have a summer book club and enjoy some really stand-out bestsellers from recent years as well as delightful classics.
+Together let’s have a summer fantasy book club (same theme as last year, but all new books) and enjoy some really stand-out bestsellers from recent years.
 We’ll analyze their messages and deeper meanings while learning the folklore behind them too.

 While reading a book each week, we’ll have a truly fantastical summer together.